-Force Plate Machine Learning™ software leverages Machine Learning with data collected from force plate technology to identify how individuals move and provide recommended training plans to treat preexisting conditions, reduce future injuries and optimize health and performance.
+Force Plate Machine Learning™ software leverages Machine Learning (ML)with data collected from force plate technology to identify how individuals move and provide recommended training plans to treat preexisting conditions, reduce future injuries and optimize health and performance.

 Utilizing the latest machine-learning techniques, the Sparta System takes each individual’s Jump Scan and analyzes results alongside 12+ years of data to calculate their MSK Health.
 Note: MSK health is the 2nd generation of our ML metric to assign risk to an individual, this has been replaced with Injury Risk in the most up-to-date version of the Sparta software.

 MSK Health is a representation of an individual’s relative risk of suffering a musculoskeletal (MSK) injury compared to their peers.

 How does the scale work?